COS UCA Job Catalog

 For description and past ratings, see course page on Princeton Courses.

-Supervised by Prof. David August (Fall 2023)
+Supervised by Prof. Margaret R. Martonosi (Fall 2024)

 Team communication: a course Slack